Blorum/blorum-docs/permissions.md

 The permission sum of a user could be summarized into this formula:
 #### permSum = max(grantive_role) - max(limitive_role)

-Limitive role has higher priority than grantive role.
-The maximum sum of limitation is checked first, if the action of user is not limited by it, Blorum will check user's grantive role's permission sum to see if user were allowed to perform the action.
+A limitive role has higher priority than a grantive role.
+The maximum sum of limitation is checked first, and if the action of the user is not limited by it, Blorum will check the user's grantive role's permission sum to see if the user was allowed to perform the action.

 ## Rate limits
-Rate limits also follow the same judgment: the minimum rate limit values (so it's the maximum limitation) given by limitive role sum is considered first, then the maximum rate limit values (so it's the minimum limitation) given by grantive roles was considered.
+Rate limits also follow the same judgment: the minimum rate limit values (so it's the maximum limitation) given by limitive role sum are considered first, then the maximum rate limit values (so it's the minimum limitation) given by grantive roles were considered.

 ## Other rules
 **An user must have at least one grantive user role.**

-User does not necessarily need a role with rate limits defined, if user has no roles defining rate limits, they are still confined by IP-based rate limits.
+The user does not necessarily need a role with rate limits defined, if a user has no roles defining rate limits, they are still confined by IP-based rate limits.
 Unless they have a role that has flag *override_ip_rate_limits*.
-However, a warning log will be generated if Blorum detected that an user don't have a role with rate limits or flag *override_ip_rate_limits*.
+However, a warning log will be generated if Blorum detected that a user doesn't have a role with rate limits or flag *override_ip_rate_limits*.

 Since JSON does not support Infinity, +Infinity will be stored as -1.

-Roles' permissions could be as specific as certain forums, category, etc..., but an arbitrary permission to one type could also be applied.
-Such permission were stored in the key "any"(See default_permission.sql).
+Roles' permissions could be as specific as certain forums, categories, etc..., but arbitrary permission to one type could also be applied.
+Such permission was stored in the key "any"(See default_permission.sql).

 ## Permission Data Structure for Roles
-Take a possible permission of a site's moderator as an example **This is a grantive role**
+Take the possible permission of a site's moderator as an example **This is a grantive role**

 ```
 {

-	"with_rate_limit": 1, //Indicate that this roles has rate limits with it
+	"with_rate_limit": 1, //Indicate that these roles have rate limits with it

 	"permissions": {